 We are developing OBE2109 as a novel, oral gonadotropin releasing hormone, or GnRH, receptor antagonist, for the treatment of pain associated with endometriosis and heavy menstrual bleeding associated with uterine fibroids in pre-menopausal women.
-We are currently conducting a multiple-dose, placebo-controlled Phase 2b clinical trial of OBE2109 in patients with endometriosis, or the EDELWEISS clinical trial, with a target enrollment of 330 patients.
-We expect to report results from the first 12-week evaluation period of this trial around mid-2018.
+We are currently conducting a multiple-dose, placebo-controlled Phase 2b clinical trial of OBE2109 in approximately 330 patients with endometriosis, or the EDELWEISS clinical trial.
+Patient recruitment was completed in November, and we expect to report results from the first 12-week evaluation period of this trial around mid-2018, with subsequent Phase 3 initiation planned by the end of 2018.
 For the uterine fibroids indication, in April 2017, we initiated a Phase 3 clinical development program with two Phase 3 clinical trials, or the PRIMROSE clinical trials.
 We expect to report data from the first 24-week evaluation period of these Phase 3 clinical trials in the second half of 2019 and 52-week data in the first half of 2020.

 We are also developing nolasiban, an oral oxytocin receptor antagonist, to improve clinical pregnancy and live birth rates in women undergoing in-vitro fertilization, or IVF.
-We initiated a European Phase 3 clinical trial in women undergoing IVF, or the IMPLANT2 clinical trial, in the first half of 2017 and expect to report data for the primary endpoint in the first half of 2018.
-In addition, we are developing OBE022 an oral and selective prostaglandin F2 α receptor antagonist, as a once daily treatment for preterm labor in weeks 24 to 34 of pregnancy.
-Based on results of Phase 1 clinical trials conducted in February and March 2017, we intend to advance OBE022 into Phase 2a Proof-of-Concept clinical trial, or the PROLONG clinical trial, in the fourth quarter of 2017 to assess its safety and efficacy to delay birth in women 24 to 34 weeks pregnant who face preterm labor and potentially preterm delivery.
+We completed randomization of 778 patients in our European Phase 3 clinical trial in women undergoing IVF, or the IMPLANT2 clinical trial, in October 2017 and expect to report data for the primary endpoint in the first quarter of 2018.

+In addition, we are developing OBE022, an oral and selective prostaglandin $F{2\alpha}$ receptor antagonist, for preterm labor in weeks 24 to 34 of pregnancy.
+Based on results of Phase 1 clinical trials completed in February and March 2017, we are advancing OBE022 into Phase 2a Proof-of-Concept clinical trial, or the PROLONG clinical trial, in the fourth quarter of 2017 to assess its safety and efficacy to delay birth in women 24 to 34 weeks pregnant who face preterm labor and potentially preterm delivery.
+We expect initial PK/safety results from Part A of this trial in the second quarter of 2018 and preliminary efficacy from Part B in late 2018.

-We were founded in November 2012 and our operations to date have included organizing and staffing our company, raising capital, in-licensing rights to OBE2109, nolasiban and OBE022 and conducting preclinical studies and clinical trials.
+We were founded in November 2012 and our operations to date have included organizing and staffing our company, raising capital, in-licensing rights to OBE2109, nolasiban and OBE022 and conducting nonclinical studies and clinical trials.
 To date, we have not generated any revenue from product sales as none of our product candidates have been approved for commercialization.
 We have historically financed our operations exclusively through the sale of equity.
-To date, we have raised an aggregate of \$181.9 million of net proceeds, including the proceeds from our initial public offering, and also acquired license rights on product candidates from the sale of equity securities.
+As of September 30, 2017, we have raised an aggregate of \$181.8 million of net proceeds, including the proceeds from our initial public offering, and also acquired license rights on product candidates from the sale of equity securities.
+Additionally, in October 2017 we raised approximately \$56.3 million of net proceeds, in a private placement with institutional investors.

 We have never been profitable and have incurred significant net losses in each period since our inception.
-Our net losses were \$17.3 million and \$6.4 million for the three-month periods ended June 30, 2017, and 2016, respectively, and \$32.9 million and \$11.1 million for the six-month periods ended June 30, 2017, and 2016, respectively, and \$32.9 million, out of which \$30.6 million were offset with share premium.
+Our net losses were \$17.0 million and \$7.9 million for the three-month periods ended September 30, 2017, and 2016, respectively, and \$49.9 million and \$19.1 million for the nine-month periods ended September 30, 2017, and 2016, respectively.
+As of September 30, 2017, we had accumulated losses of \$120.1 million, out of which \$30.6 million were offset with share premium.
 This reclassification transaction had no impact on total equity.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities as we: